HelloWorld-1017/HelloWorld-1017.github.io/_drafts/2023-05-05 Geometry/dyads.md

 Dyads (Rank-one Matrix) in Linear Algebra

+# Dyadic product of two vectors and dyad

+## Dyadic product of two vectors in three-dimensional Euclidean space

-Consider three-dimensional euclidean space [^1], and let:
+Consider three-dimensional Euclidean space [^1], and let:
 $$
 \begin{split}
 &\boldsymbol{a}=a_1\boldsymbol{\mathrm{i}}+a_2\boldsymbol{\mathrm{j}}+a_3\boldsymbol{\mathrm{k}}\\